Skip to main

 2 animal labs

-Why McDaniel for your Psychology Degree?
+Why McDaniel for your Psychology degree?

 Earning a Psychology degree from McDaniel College will give you the foundational knowledge and hands-on experience necessary to understand and investigate questions of human and animal behavior.
 Utilizing psychological theories and scientific methods, you'll work on research projects individually or as a part of a team in our modern lab facilities.
 Through working with clients and organizations in the local community, your acquired skillset can be applied in a real-world environment.
 You may even have the chance to showcase your research at a regional or national conference.

-Pathways to Success: Where will your Degree in Psychology take you?
+Pathways to Success: Where will your degree in Psychology take you?

 Graduates from McDaniel's psychology program are primed for success.
 Many decide to continue their studies in Psychology in graduate school and we've been successful in placing our students in leading programs.
 Other graduates go on to get jobs in the fields of education, business, counseling, and many others.